exismys/Blog/blogs/2025-09-07-sine-wave-sampling.md

 Let's produce the sound Note A (440 hz) which plays for 2 seconds.

-## First, what do you mean by a sound of frequency 440 hz?
+## What do we mean by a sound of frequency 440 Hz?

-It's air particles moving back and forth around an equilibrium point due to change in pressure.
-If this back and forth happens 440 times in a second, we say it has a frequency of 440 hz.
+It's air particles moving back and forth around an equilibrium point due to pressure variations.
+If this back and forth happens 440 times in one second, we say it has a **frequency of 440 Hz**.

 Our ears have complex machinery to sense this back and forth motion and our mind invents (hallucinates) the sensation of sound.

-Intuitively, a sound of higher frequency has higher pitch i.e. it sounds sharper than a sound of lower frequency/pitch which is smoother.
+Intuitively:
+- Higher frequency -> Higher pitch (sharper sound)
+- Lower frequency -> Lower pitch (smoother sound)

-## Second, a Computer and a Pressure Difference Generator
+## A Computer and a Pressure Difference Generator

 we need a device which can create this back and forth disturbance in air through pressure differences.
 Luckily, we have those all around us such as speakers in our phones and laptops.

-## Third, the methodology
+## The Methodology

 A back and forth repeating pattern can be described using a function that is periodic.
 One of these functions that we can use is sine.